najas0864/chasmandu/front/README.md

 # start
-8 header image database or ststic images in assest folder in site [place order and store in db] 9 signup fix with token using express-session.    (((  fix search and short second))) 10 steps order,delivered,fulfilled,pop or cancle order.
-11 show related results on enter push in search.
-12 filter items
-13 reviews products
+. steps order,delivered,fulfilled,pop or cancle order.[place order and store in db] create page after place order butten in cart.
+. create function to mail users about new offers and products.
+. signup fix with token using express-session
+. use passport to sign easy
-14 costumize frame,sunglasses and other items with good dashboard,
+14 good dashboard,

-const user = await User.findById(userId).select("name email"); // Get only name & email
 **DUE**
 *FOOTER*
 [Legal_Links_in_footer]